pyrevitlabs/pyRevit/docs/index.rst

 Welcome to pyRevit's documentation!
 ===================================

-..  note:: This documentation is work-in-progress now.
-I'm working on the documentation of the loader module as the moment and will continue working on documenting the tools after this step.
+..  note:: This documentation is a work-in-progress.
+I'm working on the documentation of the loader module at the moment and will continue with  documenting the tools after this step.
 Thanks for your patience.

 ..  toctree::
     :maxdepth: 2